 Managing director at Mercedes-Benz Vans, Steven Bridge considers that technology used in van diesel engines has significantly advanced over recent years; many manufacturers are adopting fuel-saving features that are currently available in cars.

 Bridge said: “Even if we give them [electric vehicles], they wouldn’t want them”.

-The Mercedes-Bens Vito that is due to arrive in the UK in 2015 boasts a 20% fuel consumption improvement in addition to new-entry-level front-wheel drive using a 1.6-litre diesel engine.
+The Mercedes-Benz Vito which arrived in the UK in 2015 boasts a 20% fuel consumption improvement in addition to new-entry-level front-wheel drive using a 1.6-litre diesel engine.
 More powerful models are available using a cleaner 2.1-litre engine with rear-wheel drive.

 Bridge added: “Van operators are more aware of fuel consumption than they were previously.”